 Note: If any of these problems continue after taking the actions listed, refer to the documentation that came with your monitor.
 If you need service, see the HelpWare book.

-Solving audio, multimedia, and modem problems (Mwave)
+Solving audio, multimedia, and modem problems

-Table 6: Troubleshooting: Mwave multimedia problems
+Table 6: Troubleshooting: Audio, multimedia, and modem problems